neos/fusion-form/Documentation/FusionRuntimeReference.rst

 Neos.Fusion.Form:Runtime.RuntimeForm
 ------------------------------------

-The runtime form prototype will pass the submitted arguments in the form-namespace in `identifier` to the `process` until this is finished.
-Then the resulting `data` is passed to the `action`.
+The runtime form prototype will pass the submitted data from namespace `identifier` to the `process` until this is finished.
+Afterwards the resulting `data` is passed to the `action`.

 The algorithm is as follows:

 1. Create a subRequest in form namespace and pass all submitted values that have trustedProperties.
 2. Let the `proccess` handle the created subrequest.
-3. If the `process` is not finished render form tag an delegates the body rendering to the `process`.
+3. If the `process` is not finished render form tag and delegates the body rendering to the `process`.
-4. If the `process` is finished the the data and execute the `action`.
+4. If the `process` is finished execute the `action` and pass the data.

 :identifier: (`string`), Form argument namespace.
 If no identifier is defined the hash of the current fusion path is used as namespace.
 :data: (`mixed`, defaults to `Neos.Fusion:DataStructure`_) The initial data that is given to the form process as input value.